TOEFL Study Guide

 How to manage your time

 Organize and plan the essay for four to five minutes and reserve an additional four to five minutes to review and edit it.
 Dedicate the rest of the time to writing the essay.
-You can further break it down by deciding how much time you want to spend for each paragraph.
+You can further break it down by deciding how much time you want to spend on each paragraph.

 Other essay-writing tips